Quebec Immigrant Investor Program

 Canadian Permeant Resident card holders and Canadian citizens, who are deemed to be non-residents for federal tax purposes, may also be able to avoid paying taxes on any income earned outside of Canada.

-The partner law firm Canada Investor Immigration works with has exclusive relationships with international tax planning experts, who are Canadian-based, in Quebec, you can work with to obtain detailed tax information about potential tax implications of obtaining an investor visa through the QIIP.
+The partner law firm Davies Immigration Law works with has exclusive relationships with international tax planning experts, who are Canadian-based, in Quebec, you can work with to obtain detailed tax information about potential tax implications of obtaining an investor visa through the QIIP.

 Will I Be Able to Bring My Adult Children to Canada?